Intermesh/groupoffice-docs/using/filters.rst

 Adding a filter
 ---------------

-Click the add button in the filters toolbar to open the filter dialog.
+Click the add button in the filters toolbar and choose "Filter" to open the filter dialog.
 Add your conditions and click "Save".
 If you want to share this filter with other users you can add groups in the permissions tab.